playwrigkt/skript/README.md

 ### SQLSkript

-A `SQLSkript` is given its connection through the stage object.
+A `SQLSkript` is given its connection through the troupe object.
 A SQLSkript is a Skript that is run with a `SQLCast`:

 ```